 After selection of the ground improvement method, the designer should also be involved in setting up the Technical Specifications and in the Quality Control measures during execution of the works.

-Gathering Information for Design
+Gathering information for design

 The following check list is useful when preparing the necessary information for ground improvement design.
-If all this information is available, the designer will most likely not have any further questions during the design phase.
+If all this information was available, the designer would most likely not have any further questions during the design phase.
 All this information is rarely ever available.
 The experienced designer has to make intelligent assumptions and prepare a design that can live with the uncertainties produced by the incomplete information.
 This is the art of ground improvement design.
 It requires many years of experience.

 - Width and length of load bearing elements (footings, rafts, walls)